 Destiny 2 Shadowkeep release date

-If you’re looking to book some time off work for the upcoming expansion, then tell your boss not expect you in mid-September.
-The Destiny 2 Shadowkeep release date is September 17, 2019.
+If you’re looking to book some time off work for the upcoming expansion, then tell your boss not expect you in at the start of October.
+The Destiny 2 Shadowkeep release date is October 1, 2019.

 Destiny 2 Shadowkeep trailer